FabienBll/FabienBll/README.md

 IT Student
 ----------

-I am a student in Licence professionnelle Métiers de l'informatique : Administration et Sécurité des Systèmes et des réseaux - Parcours Réseaux d'entreprises.
+I am a student in Master : Système, Réseau et Cloud Computing at ESGI.
 I enjoy managing company networks and automating various actions with scripts.

 * 🌍  I'm based in Seine-et-Marne (France)
 * ✉️  You can contact me at [fabien.ballereau@gmail.com](mailto:fabien.ballereau@gmail.com)